nicdard/languages-compilers-interpreters-2020/src/05/exercises.md

 ## Exercise 4

-Implement a parser for the language *FUN* we presented in the previous lectures, and integrate it with the the interpreter and the lexer we already developed.
+Implement a parser for the language *FUN* we presented in the previous lectures, and integrate it with the interpreter and the lexer we have already developed.